2a333a/Assignment-7/readme.md

 ## Pages

-- **Welcome Page** – Overview of skills, education, and toolkits.
+- **Welcome Page** – Overview of skills, toolkits and education.
-- **Projects Page** – Selected works with embedded motion reels and structured meta details.
+- **Projects Page** – One example projects with an embedded motion reel and project description.
-- **Contact Page** – Professional presence with portfolio links, contact form.
+- **Contact Page** – Professional presence with portfolio links, and contact form.

 ---